How often do you consider how you would cope financially if you were unable to work due to sickness or injury?

 Also, what if sickness or injury meant that you would need to stay off longer than to 28 weeks?
 You would need to find a new way of making sure you have some form of regular monthly income.
 Whether you are a married with children or a single parent, you want peace of find that you can cover your bills if you were out of work.

 Shepherds Friendly Income Protection Insurance can provide you with a regular monthly income when you are off work due to sickness or injury, and help you to put your mind at ease that your bills and expenses will be covered so you can focus on recovering.
+What’s more is you will also receive our enhanced benefits from our partnership with Nuffield Health.
+Giving you 24/7 medical advice from a GP, an emotional wellbeing app to help your mental health and 20% off a Nuffield gym membership.

 Our Income Protection plan is flexible, as it allows you to select various options to suit your specific needs and circumstances.
 For example, you can choose to cover up to a maximum of 70% of your gross pay if you are employed, or 70% of your net profit if you are self-employed, while you can also cover less than this if you preferred a lower monthly premium.